Mission of The Way

 Reconnecting Culture to Christ | Matthew 28:19-20

-Rhythms of Fellowship
+Rhythms of The Way

 Love God, Serve Others, Share Your Story | Acts 2:42-47

-At Fellowship Church, we take great joy in partnering with God to change the world, embracing the truth that all of LIFE is sacred, HOPE is real, and TOMORROW can be better than TODAY.
+At The Way Fellowship, we take great joy in partnering with God to change the world, embracing the truth that all of LIFE is sacred, HOPE is real, and TOMORROW can be better than TODAY.
 We are passionate about relieving suffering and injustice, by joining forces with the God of the oppressed and castaway; living out a transformational message of a resurrected Christ for all the world to see.
 As we serve our community we have great confidence in the fact that God will restore, revive and rescue a lost existence back unto Himself.

-Sharing is a fundamental principle of Fellowship Church.
+Sharing is a fundamental principle of The Way Fellowship.
 We value the image of God in all of humanity; regardless of their place in society.
 We believe that we were created to not only live in harmony with our fellow man, but to also “do life” with them; helping bear one another’s burdens, sharing our possessions, confessing our shortcomings, and praying for one another.
 We believe all of life is spiritual and all of our fears, failures and brokenness can be mended and made whole.
 We believe that as we “do life”; sharing ourselves one with another in our intentional “fellow-ships” (small groups/ missional communities) we become a fully functional body of believers in motive and motivation able to suffer and celebrate together.

 SHARE YOUR STORY